iGitWeb/iGitWebGrid/readme.md

 ### Offsetting Columns

-You can move your colums to the right or left depending of your row alignment just adding a offset class <pre style="color:blue;">.offset-sm-1</pre>.
+You can move your colums to the right or left depending of your row alignment just adding an offset class <pre style="color:blue;">.offset-sm-1</pre>.

 ### Example